katiedelson/game-design-project/devlog.md

 * [Proposal](proposal.pdf)
 * [Other docs](todo)

+### 2024.10.22 - 1hr: Updated level & added text instructions & clarification
+* changed level & preventing falling off
+* added text instructions to help guide playtesting
+* player was "walking" in air when falling (not prompted by jump) so added new if statement in player script
+* added physics bridge to test level, need player input (pretty glitchy)

 ### 2024.10.15 - 5hrs: More power line tests & updated wall jump
 * tested sliding on powerlines, didn't find any tutorials so I tried using chat gpt.
 Achieved sliding, but movement was buggy.
 Removed and will restart in the future.